DeadCodeGames/DeadForgeExternalData/DeadForgeAssets/articles/deadforge-v2-beta-release-2/content.md

 ## 🔮 What's Still Coming

 All the features we mentioned in our previous roadmap remain on track:
+- The extended tray functionality (launching games from the tray) is in works, but not quite ready for this release
 - Full autoupdate implementation
 - Notification system improvements
 - Additional storefront support (osu!, HoYoPlay, Riot Client, and more)